< Back to Articles

 Humidity Control

-Gut, being hydrostatic, will very easily take or lose water, and this swelling or reduction can cause the collagen bonding of the string to break down (the drying and curing process causes the individual gut ribbons to physically bond together into a single structure), leading to fraying, a false string, or eventual failure or breakage.
+Gut, being hygroscopic, will very easily take or lose water, and this swelling or reduction can cause the collagen bonding of the string to break down (the drying and curing process causes the individual gut ribbons to physically bond together into a single structure), leading to fraying, a false string, or eventual failure or breakage.

 The best advice we can provide is to shoot for 30–45% RH.
 One of the main considerations is consistency; it is the huge swings in temperature or humidity that can wreck gut strings (and instruments!).